Preparing an Athletic Recruiting Video (continued)

 |When you frame your subject, be especially mindful of "head room."
 Figure 1 shows a badly framed shot.
 It makes Jack look like he's standing in a hole.
 Too much head room.

 - Select a locale with a minimum of background sound: No leaf-blowers, forced-air furnaces, refrigerators, garbage trucks, etc.

-- Put a fresh roll of tape in the camera.
-Start recording with the lens cap on (or with your hand covering the lens) and record ten seconds of black.
+- Start recording with the lens cap on (or with your hand covering the lens) and record ten seconds of black.
 Remove your hand or the lens cap, restart the camera, tell your subject you're "rolling," tell them to think "SMILE" and have them mentally count down slowly from five to zero before beginning to talk.
-This gives the subject an opportunity to focus on what's about to be said, and gives an editor a bit of blank tape before the talking starts.
+This gives the subject an opportunity to focus on what's about to be said, and gives an editor a bit of lead-in before the talking starts.

-- If you're not sure about making this video tape, you may find our Tips For Better Video and our collection of Timely Tips to be helpful, especially the tips on lighting.
+- If you're not sure about making this video, you may find our Tips For Better Video and our collection of Timely Tips to be helpful, especially the tips on lighting.